Continuity Editing – When Shots Don’t Match

 2. The Rough Cut

-We have a very simple objective with the rough cut, and that is to get the movie’s picture and dialogue, to play from start to finish.
-As the name suggests, it will not be perfect.
+Editing a rough cut has a straightforward objective: get the movie’s picture and dialogue, to play in a sequence from start to finish.
+As the name “Rough” suggests, it will not be perfect.

-The action of each scene in the script should have been covered from more than one angle in production (‘getting coverage’).
-The editor must decide what perspective to use at any given moment in the scene and get the movie to play from start to finish.
+If the action of each scene in the script was covered from more than one angle during production (‘getting coverage’), the editor must decide what perspective to use at any given moment in the scene and get the movie to play from start to finish.

 3. The Fine Cut

-Creatively, the narrative of the fine cut must flow well without the aid of music (unless, of course, music is featured or plays a vital part in the scene, such as the performance of instruments or dance.
+A fine cut should be watchable without relying on music to pinpoint the narrative and fix problems, unless, of course, music is featured or plays a vital part in the scene, such as the performance of instruments or dance.

 If there are sections that drag or seem rough, music may smooth them over but that is not the purpose of music.
 Music should emphasize moments or heighten the feeling of moments on the screen, not fix problems for the editor.